International Concert Series

 John Mortensen is a pianist, improviser, educator, and author.
 His concerts often begin with masterpieces of the classical repertoire before venturing into improvisation or his original compositions.
 Mortensen is noted for his ability to improvise complete Baroque suites, in any key, on themes selected by the audience.
 He appears frequently as concert artist and masterclass teacher at colleges and universities nationwide.
 He is committed to educating young musicians for the 21st century and places special emphasis on developing courses that bring improvisation back to the standard college music curriculum.
 Mortensen studied with Lynne Bartholomew at the University of Michigan and Anne Koscielny and Raymond Hanson at the University of Maryland, receiving his doctorate in piano performance from the latter.
 He holds National Certification in Piano through the Music Teacher’s National Association, and is endorsed as an Ohio Artist on Tour through the Ohio Arts Council.
 The Fulbright Specialist program of the US Department of State sponsors him to perform and teach at universities internationally.
 A Steinway Artist, he now serves as professor of piano at Cedarville University in Ohio.
 In 2016 he was named Faculty Scholar of the Year, that institution’s highest award.

-Cristiano Rizzotto (Brazil), piano and organ
+Cristiano Rizzotto (Brazil), organ

 October 14, Saturday @ 6:15 PM